Researcher traces Black Civil War history in Northwest Georgia

 If you have seen the Oscar-winning 1989 film “Glory” then you are familiar with the 54th Massachusetts Volunteer Infantry, the first all-African American regiment in the United States.

-What you may not know of is the tie that Rome has to its founder, Maj.
+What you may not know of is the tie that Northwest Georgia has to its founder, Maj.
 Gen. George Luther Stearns, and to another regiment that he established — the 44th United States Colored Infantry.

 For three months during the Civil War, Rome was a home base for this regiment of Black Union troops for the recruitment of runaway slaves.